Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

-\begin{thm} Let $(M,g)$ denote a bounded Riemann surface, possibly with a boundary, which is not the sphere or a simply-connected domain.
-Let $G^\d$ be a sequence of Temperleyan discretisations of $M$ satisfying the invariance principle and a crossing estimate for random walk described in \cref{sec:setup}.
+\begin{thm} Let $M$ denote a bounded, connected Riemann surface, possibly with a boundary, which is not the sphere nor a simply-connected domain.
+Let $G^\d$ be a sequence of Temperleyan discretisations of $M$ satisfying the invariance principle and a crossing estimate\footnote{The most important of these assumptions are also described in \cref{sec:setup} here; compared to those, the assumptions in \cite{BLR_Riemann1} also includes assumptions on the winding of edges in the embedding of the graph and assumptions on the embedding of the dual graph.} for random walk described in Section 2.4 of \cite{BLR_Riemann1}.
 Let $h^\d$ denote the height function of the dimer model on $G^\d$.
-For all smooth compactly supported test functions $f$,

-converges as $\delta \to 0$ in law and the limit is conformally invariant and independent of the sequence $G^\d$. \end{thm}
+Then $h^\d - \E(h^\d)$ has a limit in law as $\delta \to 0$, which is independent of the sequence $G^\d$ and independent of the sequence $G^\d$ and is invariant under conformal transformations. \end{thm} Using Proposition 5.10 in the companion paper \cite{BLR_Riemann1}, the limiting field restricted to a small enough neighbourhood of $M$ away from the punctures can be coupled to the restriction of a Gaussian free field in a slightly bigger neighbourhood, with positive probability; in particular this field is nontrivial.
+We conjecture that it is a \textbf{compactified Gaussian free field} with appropriate parameters depending only on the surface $M$ and the positions of the punctures $(x_1, \ldots, x_k)$ on $M$.

-The precise assumptions about the manifold $M$ and the graph embedding can be found in \cref{sec:surface_embedding,sec:setup} and a precise version of \cref{thm:CRSF_universal_intro} can be found in \cref{sec:main_result}.
-We refer to \cite{BLR_Riemann1} for the meaning of various words in \cref{T:main_intro}, such as Temperleyan discretisation, height function (which is really a closed one-form on $M$ rather than a function) and the notion of integration, as well as a precise version of the statement (see in particular Theorem 6.1).
+The precise assumptions about $M$ and the graph embedding can be found in \cref{sec:surface_embedding,sec:setup} and a precise version of \cref{thm:CRSF_universal_intro} can be found in \cref{sec:main_result}.
+We refer to \cite{BLR_Riemann1} for the meaning of various words in \cref{T:main_intro}, such as Temperleyan discretisation, height function (which is really a closed one-form on $M$ rather than a function) and the topology with respect to which the convergence holds, as well as a precise version of the statement (see in particular Theorem 6.1 in \cite{BLR_Riemann1}).

-We also mention that as part of our proof, we obtain the following result which may be of independent interest, and which gives the existence of a universal, conformally invariant scaling limit for the oriented wired CRSF, under mild assumptions on the graph, thereby generalising the result of Kenyon and Kassel \cite{KK12}.
+Furthermore, as part of our proof, we obtain the following result which may be of independent interest, and which gives the existence of a universal, conformally invariant scaling limit for the oriented wired CRSF, under mild assumptions on the graph, thereby generalising the result of Kassel and Kenyon \cite{KK12}.
 Let $\Pwwils$ denote the law on CRSFs as in \eqref{eq:pwils} but without the indicator that $\mathbf{t}$ is Temperleyan:

 \begin{thm} In the same setup as above, the wired, oriented CRSF under $\Pwwils$ on $\Gamma^\d$ has a scaling limit as $\delta \to 0$ in the Schramm topology.
 Furthermore, the law of the limit does not depend on the sequence of graphs chosen.
 Consequently, this limit law is also conformally invariant. \end{thm}